 Hint: Create a list of lists to form a two-dimensional matrix, initialized with zeroes.
-Add the elements.
+Add the numbers in the current cell, i.e. matrix[0][0] = 4.
 Then create a list of sets of 2-tuples to define the blocks.
 You need to implement:

-valid\so\far, which checks that (a) no two non-zero integers are next to each other, even diagonally (b) each area contains only numbers larger than 0 once and not larger than the number of cells in the area.
+valid_so_far, which checks that (a) no two non-zero integers are next to each other, even diagonally (b) each area contains only numbers larger than 0 once and not larger than the number of cells in the area.

-done, which checks that there are no zero cells left

-find empty, which returns the coordinates of the first cell that still contains a zero.
+- done, which checks that there are no zero cells left - find empty, which returns the coordinates of the first cell that still contains a zero.